AdobeDocs/experience-manager-64.de-DE/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 ---
 title: Komponenten für die Seitenbearbeitung
 seo-title: Components for Page Authoring
-description: Die Komponenten stehen beim Bearbeiten einer Seite über die Registerkarte „Komponenten“ des Sidekicks und die Auswahl „Neue Komponente einfügen“ zur Verfügung (wenn Sie im Bereich „Komponenten oder Assets hierhin ziehen“ doppelklicken).
+description: Die Komponenten stehen beim Bearbeiten einer Seite über die Registerkarte Komponenten des Sidekicks und die Auswahl Neue Komponente einfügen zur Verfügung (wenn Sie im Bereich Komponenten oder Assets hierhin ziehen doppelklicken).
 seo-description: The components are available when editing a page from the Components tab of the sidekick and the Insert New Component selector (when you double-click in the Drag components or assets here area).
 uuid: 6e4db6b1-af52-4b54-88a5-b82634f264fa
 contentOwner: User